 0.25 × 100 = 25%.

-- This is how to find markup... or simply use our markup calculator!
+- This is how to find markup... or simply use Omni's markup calculator!

 The markup formula is as follows:

 markup = 100 × profit / cost.
 We multiply by 100 because we express markup as a percentage, not as a fraction (25% is the same as 0.25 or 1/4 or 20/80).
 Note that the markup formula is just a simple percent increase formula!

-When you don't know the profit, but only know how much we paid for an item (cost) and sold it for (revenue), we simply substitute profit for the formula for profit.
+If you don't know the profit but only know how much you paid for an item (cost) and sold it for (revenue), substitute profit with the formula

-Profit = revenue - cost.
-So the markup formula becomes:
+profit = revenue - cost.
+The markup formula becomes:

 markup = 100 × (revenue - cost) / cost.

 And finally, if you need the selling price, then try

 revenue = cost + cost * markup / 100.
 This is probably the most common scenario - you know how much you paid for something and your desired markup, and therefore want to find the sale price.

 Go ahead and try to enter different numbers into the markup calculator!
 Fill in any two fields, and the remaining ones will be automatically calculated.

 Markup in price management

 One of the most common pricing strategies, the so-called cost-plus pricing, is based on a specific rate of markup that is typical for the particular industry.
 In this strategy, the entrepreneur or the company determines the price of its products by a percentage markup on unit costs.
 Therefore, the markup formula is the following:

 price = (1 + markup) * unit costs

 The reason for the simplicity of this approach is that the markup percentage is set according to what is common in the industry, habits of the company, or rules of thumb.
 Besides, the price depends only on the markup and the cost of the unit.
 It disregards any other factors, such as a shift in demand.
 Therefore, any change in the cost of the unit leads directly to a proportional shift in price.